jasonwiener/node-bisection/README.md

 This project is not limited to use in node.js.
 It's excellent for any JavaScript project.
 Also included in the repo is a YUI-minified version of the code that's pretty-wicked @ only 527 bytes!

+## Interesting Benchmarks
+This being my first port of Python to a primarily node.js object, I wanted to see if the hype was well-deserved.
+I ran identical tests against node-bisection and Python.  node-bistection ran >2x faster of node.js for insort functions and >4x faster on bisect operations.
+I definitely must admit being heavily impressed.
+I use bisect a TON in projects and seeing the performance differences has made me want to explore node.js more as well as v8.

+The test data.
+I ran identical timed loop operations (looping 100000x) over a function where a master array (living outside the loop) is duplicated using the fastest method possible to my knowledge.
+On node.js I used .splice(0) and in Python I used [:].
+Then I used the copied list against each of the functions 1 at a time.
+First testing insort_left 100000x, and recording the time, then insort_right, recording, etc. Each result below reflects the FASTEST time returned after 10 runs of the test.

+###The results:
+####node.js - 100000x
+insort_left test took 41ms
+insort_right test took 40ms
+bisect_left test took 24ms
+bisect_right test took 20ms

+####python 2.5.2 - 100000x
+insort_left test took 110.000ms
+insort_right test took 110.000ms
+bisect_left test took 100.000ms
+bisect_right test took 100.000ms

 ## How to use

 ### in node.js